run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/30_manual_orchestration.md

 outer.add_workflows(inner=InnerWorkflow())
 ```

-Llama Deploy makes it dead simple to spin up each workflow above as a service, and run everything without any changes
+LlamaDeploy makes it dead simple to spin up each workflow above as a service, and run everything without any changes
 to your code!

 Just deploy each workflow: